cplusplus/SG20/sources/modules/concurrency-parallelism/parallel-algorithms.md

 _These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

+* If the implementation cannot parallelize or vectorize (e.g. due to lack of resources), all standard execution policies can fall back to sequential execution.
+* None of the execution policies allow for reproducibilty.
+This is obvious for the parallel execution policies.
+But even `std::ececution::seq` can execute the iterations in any order.
 * Nvidia supports to run `std::execution::par` on Nvidia GPUs.
 However, that is not yet in the C++ standard and will only work with Nvidia's HPC compiler.
 * Currently, parallel algorithms are implemented using Intel's TBB library in GCC.
 You can set the number of used cores using `tbb::global_control(tbb::global_control::max_allowed_parallelism, nthreads);` provided by the header `#include "tbb/tbb.h"`.